tarantool/doc/doc/2.1/tutorials/sql_tutorial.rst

 * read what we say the results are and take our word for it, or
 * copy and paste each section and see everything work with Tarantool 2.1.

-You'll encounter all the functionality that you'd encounter in an "SQL-101" course.
+You will encounter all the functionality that you'd encounter in an "SQL-101" course.

 .. _sql_tutorial-starting_up_with_a_first_table_and_selects: